lando/lando/docs/config/python.md

 While we allow users to specify patch versions for this service they are not *officially* supported so if you use one YMMV.
 :::

-To use a patch version you can do something like this:
+To use a patch version you can do something like below:

 ```yaml
 services: